sagemath/sagewiki_to_gh-2022-10-10/Distribution.md

 = Distribution and packaging of SageMath =

-Here are some links about distributing Sage.
+Here are some links and information about distributing Sage.

+Related page: SupportedPlatforms.

 <<TableOfContents()>>